 Some fish have more intricate skeletal systems than others.
 This can make them more difficult to debone.

-Generally, fish that are served whole are the riskiest.
+Generally, fish served whole are the riskiest.
 A few examples of fish difficult to debone entirely include:

 Swallowing a fish bone is rarely an emergency, so you may want to try a few of these home remedies before heading into your doctor’s office.